Big food companies urge soy traders to help save Brazil savanna

-SAO PAULO (Reuters) - A group of international companies including Tesco, Walmart, Unilever and McDonald’s on Tuesday urged major commodities traders to stop supplying soy linked to deforestation from Brazil’s Cerrado, a vast savanna region and vital carbon storehouse.
+SAO PAULO (Reuters) - Companies including Tesco, Walmart, Unilever and McDonald’s on Tuesday said they had urged major commodities traders to stop dealing in soy linked to deforestation in Brazil’s Cerrado, a vast savanna region and vital carbon storehouse.

-The group of 163 companies, signatories of the Cerrado Manifesto Statement of Support, said it wrote to Archer Daniels Midland Co (ADM), Bunge Ltd, Louis Dreyfus Company (LDC), Cargill Inc, COFCO International and Glencore in November to request they stop sourcing soy, directly or indirectly, from areas cleared in the Cerrado after 2020.
+Signatories of the Cerrado Manifesto Statement of Support, which joins 163 companies, said in a statement they had written to Archer Daniels Midland Co (ADM), Bunge Ltd, Louis Dreyfus Company (LDC), Cargill Inc, COFCO International and Glencore in November asking them to stop sourcing soy, directly or indirectly, from areas cleared in the Cerrado after 2020.

-The largest savanna in South America, the Cerrado currently produces about 60% of all soybeans in Brazil - the world’s No.1 exporter of the oilseed that is crushed to make animal feed and cooking oil.
+The largest savanna in South America, the Cerrado currently produces about 60% of all soybeans in Brazil - the world’s No. 1 exporter of the oilseed crushed to make animal feed and cooking oil.

 The Cerrado’s natural vegetation plays a crucial role in storing carbon dioxide.
 The burning of fossil fuels and the destruction of forests is increasing carbon emissions, warming the Earth’s climate and contributing to rising sea levels, severe storms and other problems.